orbs-network/orbs-spec/behaviors/services/consensus-core.md

 * Build Ordering block
   * Current protocol version (0x1)
   * Virtual chain
-  * Block height is given, confirm it's incremented from previous block (the latest).
+  * Block height is given, panic if it's not incremented from previous block (the latest).
-  * Hash pointer to the previous (latest) block: SHA256(Block header)
+  * Hash pointer to the previous (latest) transactions block: SHA256(Block header)
   * 64b unix time stamp
   * The merkle root hash of the transactions in the block
   * Placeholder: Metadata - holds reputaion / algorithm data